-For the NEOs, the calculation of the hypothetical amounts paid to each of the NEOs in the circumstances described below relies on certain assumptions.
+For the NEOs other than Mr. McMahon, the calculation of the hypothetical amounts that would be paid to each of the NEOs in the circumstances described below relies on certain assumptions.
 Due to the number of factors that affect the nature and amount of any benefits provided upon the events discussed below, any actual amounts paid or distributed may be higher or lower than those reported below and can only be determined at the time of any such event.
 Additionally, in connection with any actual termination of employment or change of control transaction, we may decide to enter into an agreement or establish an arrangement providing different amounts, or altering the terms of the benefits described below, as the CHCM Committee, or for Mr. Thornberry, the independent directors, may determine to be appropriate.

-Unless otherwise specified, the information set forth in the tables below is estimated as of December 31, 2023, and assumes that a change of control of Radian or termination of the NEO's employment with us, as the case may be, took place as of such date.
+Unless otherwise specified, the information set forth in the tables below is estimated as of December 31, 2024, and assumes that a change of control of Radian or termination of the NEO's employment with us, as the case may be, took place as of such date.
 The abbreviation "COC" in the tables refers to a "change of control" of Radian as defined in the applicable plan or agreement.

 The Company's compensation plans do not provide for the acceleration of any payments or the vesting of any equity LTI awards in the event of a change of control of the Company unless there is also a "Qualifying Termination" of employment.
-A Qualifying Termination occurs if a NEO's employment is terminated without cause or the NEO terminates employment for good reason during the period beginning 90 days before the change of control and ending on the oneyear anniversary of the change of control.
+A Qualifying Termination occurs if a NEO's employment is terminated without cause or the NEO terminates employment for good reason during the period beginning 90 days before the change of control and ending on the one-year anniversary of the change of control.

-Chief Executive Officer Payments and Benefits upon Termination or Change of Control events listed in each column had occurred on December 31, 2023.
+Chief Executive Officer Payments and Benefits upon Termination or Change of Control

+The following table describes the potential payments and benefits that Mr. Thornberry would be entitled to under the terms of his 2023 Employment Agreement, as well as under our other plans and arrangements, assuming the triggering events listed in each column had occurred on December 31, 2024.
 The terms of the 2023 Employment Agreement are discussed above.
 The footnotes to the table for Mr. Thornberry appear below the tables for our Other NEOs (as defined below).